Our Vision is:

 Responsive and reflective – we seek the views of children and families to ensure that the services we offer meet the needs of children and families

 Wellbeing – we prioritise the health, safety and well-being of children families and staff

 We are constantly reviewing the effectiveness of our provision.
 We set out our key improvement targets in an annual ‘School Improvement Plan’ while our longer term targets and aspirations are recorded in our 3 Year Strategic plan.

-Informed by the findings of our recent OFSTED Inspection and as a result of regular review and evaluation of our School, which involves feedback from parents, these are the priorities that governors and staff are working on during 2017-18:
+Informed by the findings of our most recent OFSTED Inspection and as a result of regular review and evaluation of our School, which involves feedback from parents, these are the priorities that governors and staff are working on during 2018-19:

 Please feel free to contact the school direct where Mrs Louise Farrer or Miss Vicky Mort will be able to deal with any further queries you may have.